-You can get any vaccine at the same time as, any time before, or any time after a COVID-19 vaccine.
+If you are age 12 years or older, you can get any vaccine at the same time as, any time before, or any time after a COVID-19 vaccine.

-Who should not get an mRNA COVID-19
+Who should not get an mRNA COVID-19 vaccine?

-vaccine?

 You may not be able to get an mRNA COVID-19 vaccine if you: